-As we look forward to the next financial year, the COVID-19 pandemic stands out as the most pressing challenge.
-At present, the virus outbreak appears to be under control in China.
-However, a second outbreak in China and Japan would have significant impact on our business.
-The pandemic's disruptions to economic activities in the PRC and the region has led us to moderate projections of our growth momentum in the near future.
-Should the situation remain unstable or worsen, our financial performance for FY2021 may be affected.
+As we look forward to the next financial year, the COVID-19 pandemic continues to stand out as the most pressing challenge.
+Therefore, the Group has adopted a stance to conserve cash resources for long-term sustainability of our business operations and cope with any sudden and unforeseen changes.
+To complement sales initiatives, the Group will continue to exercise stringent cost management, build rapport and improve business relationships with existing major customers.
+We will also continue to actively market and promote the leasing of our investment properties to grow our source of recurring income.

 We shall keep a close eye on our operations, and announce any material changes to our business performance to shareholders on a timely basis, as and when appropriate.